 Dartmoor believes in the meaningful integration of technology.
 All Dartmoor students have access to a computer and for some this acts as an accommodation.
 For a dysgraphic student, keyboarding removes the painful task of handwriting from the compositional process, and allows the Instructor and student to isolate and develop compositional skills.
 Beyond this basic accommodation, many courses access digitally-based content that introduces concepts via multi-sensory media.
 At Dartmoor the computer does not replace the teacher: the digital content replaces the textbook.
 Instructors still actively teach and explore concepts with the student.

 The Instructor tracks performance daily and has an ongoing discussion with the student about progress.
 Likewise, the Instructor can speak directly at any time with an administrator regarding concerns or successes.
-A Campus Manager, the on-site administrator, supports the Instructors, and dialogues with the Head of School and, where appropriate, the Special Education Coordinator, to build and adjust student programs.
+A Campus Manager, the on-site administrator, supports the Instructors, and dialogues with the Head of School and, where appropriate, the Director of Special Education, to build and adjust student programs.
 The Campus Manager regularly communicates with the parents to keep them informed of their child's performance.
 With permission from the family, Dartmoor will provide professionals with progress reports.